 How are Fleming Scholars selected?

-Each year a committee of OMRF employees, mostly scientists, selects the Fleming Scholars.
-All complete applications received by the appointed deadline are reviewed by selection committee members.
+Each year a committee of OMRF scientists selects the Fleming Scholars.
+All complete applications received by the February 1st deadline are reviewed by selection committee members.
 After this initial review, the committee meets to select up to 25 applicants to interview in person, via Skype or phone.
 Following the interviews, the committee selects as many scholars as there are mentors and funding available.
-Three or four alternates are named as well.
+Three or four alternates are also named.

 When are Fleming Scholar selection results available?